 The type of product management framework you choose to use depends on your company, the product you want to create, and the goals you want it to achieve.

-What is important to realize is that using a framework is essential in aiding your overall product management and increasing the chances of your product being a success.
+What is important to realize is that using a framework is essential in aiding product management and increasing the chances of your product being a success.
 You can even use multiple frameworks if you think that would work best for you.
 Consider discussing this with a product development consultant.

 Frameworks provide a map that allows you to: